BhattAyush17/BhattAyush17/README.md

 ## **Intro**

-Following my curiosity into the world of Data Science and Machine Learning<br>, I enjoy transforming data into actionable insights, building intelligent systems, and collaborating on impactful projects.<br>
+Following my curiosity into the world of Data Science and Machine Learning.
+I enjoy transforming data into actionable insights, building intelligent systems, and collaborating on impactful projects.<br><br>
 My interests span **Machine Learning**, **Deep Learning**, **Computer Vision**, and **NLP**.<br>
 Currently Learning and exploring ML and its Frameworks.
 Diving deep into these.